rugged-code/Python-Projects/GUI/Flash-Card-Project/README.md

 This project was built while following **Dr. Angela Yu’s** [**100 Days of Code: The Complete Python Pro Bootcamp**](https://www.udemy.com/course/100-days-of-code/) on Udemy — an excellent path from Python basics to real small projects like this one.

 Huge thanks to **Dr. Angela Yu** for the clear teaching, project ideas, and the push to ship something you can actually run on your desktop.
-This repo is my own take on the **Flash Card** milestone: same spirit, same stack, polished for sharing.
+This project is my own take on the **Flash Card** milestone: same spirit, same stack, polished for sharing.

 ---